ElektraInitiative/libelektra/doc/tutorials/import.md

 The current list of strategies are:

-	preserve					any keys already in the destination will not be overwritten
+- `preserve`: any keys already in the destination will not be overwritten

-	overwrite					any keys already in the destination will be overwritten if a new key has the same name
+- `overwrite`: any keys already in the destination will be overwritten if a new key has the same name

-	cut							all keys already in the destination will be removed, then new keys will be imported

-If no strategy is specified, the command defaults to the preserve strategy as to not be destructive to any previous keys.
+- `cut`: all keys already in the destination will be removed, then new keys will be imported If no strategy is specified, the command defaults to the preserve strategy as to not be destructive to any previous keys.

 ## Example ##